MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!-- ====================================================================== -->
-## Adding menuitems to a context menu
+## Adding menu items to a context menu

 <!-- ====================================================================== -->
-## Adding default menuitems to a custom context menu
+## Adding default menu items to a custom context menu

-Each menuitem is of a specific kind:
+Each menu item is of a specific kind:

 # [C++](#tab/cpp)